Key facts

 Workload

 As a student in the Faculty of Health you can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, practicals and on-line interaction.
+This could include lectures, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.
 There is an expectation that you are available to undertake clinical practicum outside of trimester dates.
-All expenses associated with clinical placements are your own responsibility.
+All expenses associated with professional experience placements are your own responsibility.

 Participation requirements